jacques-gasselin/usdview-native/README.md

 > Note: The library dependencies are build for High Sierra in the macos/deps folder already.
 You do not need to run the script if you want to run the application, only if you intend to change the USD version or the OS.

-Run the dependecies build script in the root folder
+Run the developer setup script (configure git, etc) *.buildScripts/dev-setup*

-*sh macos_build_deps.sh*

-It will download Cmake and USD and build them in the macos/deps location that does not affect the wider system.
+Build the local dependencies (USD, Boost, etc) *.buildScripts/build-mac-deps*